MikeAmputer/ClickHouse.Facades/README.md

 You can create as many contexts as you need with any number of facades.
 Facades are built via DI and are stateful within context lifetime.

 > ***Note:*** You can perform migrations on your ClickHouse database without the necessity of implementing contexts.

+## Examples

+For a deeper understanding and practical use cases of how to implement migrations, please refer to the [examples folder](https://github.com/MikeAmputer/ClickHouse.Facades/tree/master/examples) provided in the repository.